bkesterbyld/caring-amaranth/src/pages/general-enquiries.md

     background_color: none
   - type: form_section
     content: >
-      ### Heads Up
+      ### Investing is Paused

-      Our fund is small and we're conserving investment resources for our existing companies to get well into 2022.
-However, we are happy to help founders with advice, consulting or any other way we can be helpful.
+      We're conserving investment resources for our existing companies to get well into 2022.
+However, we are happy to help founders with advice, consulting, or any other way we can be helpful.

       ### Jobs